BWsix/adget/README.md

 1. clone and cd into this repo
 2. run: `cargo build --release`
 3. cp `./target/release/adget` to `/usr/local/bin/`
+4. run: `adget <magnet>`
-4. generate an apikey here: <https://alldebrid.com/apikeys/>
+5. generate an apikey here: <https://alldebrid.com/apikeys/>
-5. run: `adget <magnet>` and paste your apikey into the terminal
+6. paste your apikey into the terminal (you only have to do this once)
-6. profit
+7. profit

 ### how adget works